som3canadian/Some-Tools/README.md

 ## Others

 - When using the ID number instead of tool name, be sure to use the ID number from `./sometools.sh list` and not `./sometools.sh list-installed`
-- If you add a new tool that need specific update instructions, you can create the file `update-tool.sh` in the tool dir (like the install-tool.sh and uninstall-tool.sh file).
+- If you add a new tool that needs specific update instructions, you can create the file `update-tool.sh` in the tool dir (like the install-tool.sh and uninstall-tool.sh file).
 When you will check-update, the some-tools.sh script will take it in consideration.
 - You **can't** use the same name for two tools.
 It will cause problems.
 When using add-tool action, we will check for that.
-A solution for that would be to precise category name when using an action but I **really don't want that**.
+A solution for that would be to specify category name when using an action but I **really don't want that**.
 Since using a different name is easy, I have no intention for the moment to develop a solution that will let us use the same name for multiple tools.
 - Some of the tool you will install may ask you for `sudo` permissions !
 - The `check-git.sh` file include in the repo is for the check-update and check-update-all actions.
 - I'm building this on my free time, may have some bugs.
 If stars start to grow, I may put more time and effort.